Skip to main content

 • If you take a medicine in a way that is different from what the doctor prescribed, it is called prescription drug misuse.

-• Prescription opioid use, even when used as prescribed by a doctor can lead to a substance use disorder, which takes the form of addiction in severe cases.
+• Prescription opioid use, even when used as prescribed by a doctor can lead to opioid use disorder (OUD).

 Fentanyl